Win2ix/pfsense-backup/README.md

 ## Installation

+pfSens-backup uses the `net-scp` and `highline` gems.
 If you have Bundler, simply running `bundle install` should work.

-Otherwise, install net-scp and highline with gem:
+Otherwise, install them with `gem`:
 ```
 gem install net-scp
 gem install highline